Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 - As a Campaigner, I want to see how much money a campaign has made to see if people support my cause.

-As a Campaigner, I want to withdraw money from the campaign account to fund the project.
+As a Campaigner, I want to withdraw money from the campaign account to fund my project/cause.

 - As a Campaigner, I want to see who has donated to me to send them a thank you email and keep them updated with the campaign’s progress.